How to Stop Sweaty Hands in Australia – What Works & What Doesn’t

 Stress Management Techniques

-Since anxiety often triggers sweaty palms, learning how to stop sweaty hands includes managing stress:
+Since anxiety often triggers sweaty palms, learning how to better manage sweaty hands may include addressing stress triggers:

 Breathing Exercises: Practice deep breathing when you feel your hands starting to sweat.
 Inhale for 4 counts, hold for 4, exhale for 6.
 This activates your body’s relaxation response.